Hi, I’m glad you found my Money Genie Review.

 How Money Genie REALLY Works

-OK, here’s how Money Genie and their sister scam/clone sites really work, which can also be described in three steps:
+OK, here’s how Money Genie and their sister scam/clone sites (like ZoanCash, Tap2Earn, Social Bounty, and Cash and Go) really work, which can also be described in three steps:

 - They’ll steal your information (email, password, and even credit card information if you do any of their so-called tasks that request it).